Bulan, Sorsogon: Economy

-One of Bicol's fastest growing economy and primed to be the next city of Sorsogon.
-Bulan now is being groomed to be the next city of the province given its being a first class municipality with an estimated population of 120k, 196 square kilometers land area and an annual regular income of not less than P200M Bulan almost had the status of being a city.

-Residents of Bulan are now looking forward to its city hood because of its rapid-economic growth considering the fact that it is cited as the richest municipality in the province and 5th among the 1st class municipalities in Bicol Region with an average annual income of PHP 58.8M.
+Residents of Bulan are now looking forward to its city hood because of its rapid-economic growth considering the fact that it is cited as the richest municipality in the province and 5th among the 1st class municipalities in Bicol Region with an average annual income of PHP 58.8M (2009).
 If it happens, Bulan will be the second city in the province and will be the 8th in the region.

 Major exports of this town are from its coastal waters, agricultural lands produce rice, copra, abaca fiber.
 Most of the revenues come from the fishing port of Bulan and businesses.

-There are three commercial banks in Bulan, the PNB (with 2 ATMs), BDO Network Bank (The first commercial proper bank in the area with 2 storey and atm services.), and the Landbank of the Philippines, A rural bank Rural Bank of San Jacinto, Masbate, Rural Bank of Pilar, Sorsogon, Camalig Bank, and the Producer's Bank.
-A BDO Unibank Bulan branch is expected to be built soon.
-There are also lending institutions like Intertrade, GSAC, and PALFSI that are very popular to SMEs.

 Development areas

+Commercial businesses are heavily concentrated in the town center.
+The expansion of the commercial area under the Comprehensive Land Use Plan (CLUP) has been approved, stretching from the Poblacion Zone Business District to Zone 7, Barangay Aquino, and extending to Barangay Fabrica.
+This will form the new Central Business District (CBD) of the town, aimed at alleviating traffic congestion and reducing the burden on commercial establishments in the downtown area.
+The expansion also includes an 80-meter radius on both sides of the National Highway.

 Due to Bulan's rapidly growing economy and revenue, alongside its large population growth, the old and unfinished Bulan airport will start construction soon and will serve as the gateway to the province of Sorsogon.

 Bulan port also will undergo rehabilitation so locals would not have to go to Matnog to access the Visayas and Masbate Area.

-Shopping centers

-There are two main shopping centers in the town: the LCC Supermarket and Department Store and Jeanee's Supermarket and Department Store.
-PureGold has been planned and will build in the future.
-And soon to open in 2023, the new LCC Market Savers.
-This will be the second LCC in the town to be expanded.

-There are local and national retail chains that the town has drawn in addition to the numerous shops already present in the downtown area, including 7-Eleven and Mr. DIY.

-Food chains

-There are many local restaurants in the town; Bentornato Restaurant, Dragon House Restaurant, Mama Vacion's Bar & Grill, Lola Feling Restobar, El Jardin Restobar, Ning's Restaurant, Maskinano Kitchen & Bar, Sunray's 101 Fudhub, Saddle Ranch Sizzling and Steakhouse, Bird Box, Paborito Grill, Francis Burgers, Aroz Frito ni Tata Kanor, also the Samgyup sa Bulan, Inasal Pampanga's Bezt- Bulan branch and many more.

-The town also has Jollibee Bulan, and De Oro Barbeque King Bulan (BBQ King).
-McDonald's, KFC and Seoul 199 have planned and will build in the future.